-Regular ExerciseKeep to a strict exercise schedule for your pup, including two walks every day and some daily outdoor playtime.
+Regular ExerciseVeterinarians often recommend keeping to a strict exercise schedule for your pup, including two walks every day and some daily outdoor playtime.
 Playing fetch or frisbee can help you and your pooch form a closer bond as well as provide your pet with a fun way to burn some extra calories.

-Modify Diet & FeedingYour veterinarian is able to calculate the correct number of calories to feed your dog at each meal, and prescribe a low-calorie diet food for your pet if they feel it is necessary.
-It's a good idea to make sure your dog eats at the same time every day, and be sure to measure out the portions carefully based on the ideal weight for their breed and size.
+Modify Diet & FeedingYour veterinarian may calculate the correct number of calories to feed your dog at each meal and prescribe a low-calorie diet food for your pet if they feel it is necessary.
+It is often a good idea to make sure your dog eats at the same time every day, and be sure to measure out the portions carefully based on your vet's recommendations.

 While it may seem unnecessary, annual or twice-yearly wellness exams with your primary care veterinarian can help to keep your dog healthier throughout their lifetime.

 Your vet will be able to examine your pup regularly for early signs of illness (before conditions become serious) and monitor your pet's weight and overall health.